Shǐjiā Hútòng Museum

 Běijīng’s surviving temple brood has endured casual restoration that often buried authenticity.
 But this rickety nonactive temple, hidden down a rarely visited hútòng, is thick with the flavours of old Peking, having eluded the Dulux treatment that invariably precedes entrance fee inflation and stomping tour groups.

-You won’t find the coffered ceiling of the Zhìhuà Hall (it’s in the USA), and the Four Heavenly Kings have vanished from Zhìhuà Gate (智化门; Zhìhuà Mén), but the Scriptures Hall encases a venerable Ming-dynasty wooden library topped with a seated Buddha and a magnificently unrestored ceiling.
+You won’t find the coffered ceiling of the Zhìhuà Hall (it’s in the USA), and the Four Heavenly Kings have vanished from Zhìhuà Gate (智化门; Zhìhuà Mén), but the Scriptures Hall , off to one side of the central courtyard, encases a unique, eight-sided, Ming-dynasty wooden library topped with a seated Buddha and a magnificently unrestored ceiling.
 The highlight, the Ten Thousand Buddhas Hall (万佛殿; Wànfó Diàn), is right at the back of the complex, and is an enticing two floors of miniature niche-borne Buddhist effigies and cabinets for the storage of sutras.
-Unfortunately, visitors are no longer allowed to climb to the 2nd floor.
+Its entrance is dominated by three stunning, wood-carved deities (a 20ft-tall Tathagata Buddha, flanked by Brahma and Indra).
+Unfortunately, visitors are no longer allowed to climb to the 2nd floor of this hall.

 Try to time your visit to coincide with the free, 15-minute, musical performance which takes place in Zhìhuà Hall at 10am and 3pm each day.
 Performers use traditional Chinese instruments associated with Buddhist worship.